andrewgonzalez/ChooseAndPerish/README.md

 and also may need to allow apps from untrusted sources to run.
 See your phone's instructions on how to do that, as it varies by Android version.

-To deploy this project to a phone you can do one of two things:

 ### Clone and Build

 You'll need an api key from Steam.
 You can acquire one [here](https://steamcommunity.com/dev).